-Well you could start by looking in unusual places, drawing inspiration from unorthodox, unexpected sources to bring something fresh to whatever medium you’re working in.
-Why not dance about architecture, to defy an often misquoted adage?
+Well you could start by searching, seeking inspiration from unorthodox, unexpected sources to bring something fresh to the medium you’re working in.
+Why not dance about architecture (to defy an often misquoted adage)?
 Spread out your feelers and see what there is to appropriate from other art forms or cultures, the worlds of science and nature – Something ELSE, something OTHER.
 Zag away from the usual, the predictable, the tired, the norm.
-It’s a great philosophy if you are looking to produce fresh ideas in a world of homogenised stodge (note fresh, not original – what is original these days?).
+It’s a great philosophy if you are looking to produce fresh ideas in a world of homogenised stodge.

 After reading There are No Rules, I began to think of previous disciples of zag, compiling a list of those who have been an influence on my own work.
-Below is a short, and by no means exhaustive, sample of my personal Heroes of Zag:
+Below is a short, and by no means exhaustive, sample of my personal Heroes of Zag.
+Take it away boys:

 - David Bowie – a man who lived his whole life under the flag of zag, particularly Ziggy (Zaggy!?)
 Stardust his otherworldly alter-ego through which he brought mime, performance, fictional backstory and fancy-dress to the world of rock.*

 - Captain Beefheart – a true Zig-Zag Wanderer.
-A stand out moment being the album Trout Mask Replica where he moved away from desert fried blues to blend avant-garde jazz with wild surrealist poetry.
+His stand out moment being the album Trout Mask Replica where he moved away from desert-fried blues to blend avant-garde jazz with wild surrealist poetry.

 - Charles Bradlaugh – unorthodox politics and atheism in Victorian England.